 On October 24, Colorado Gov. Jared Polis and Rep. Brittany Pettersen (D-Lakewood) joined a virtual rally advocating for national cannabis reform hosted by country singer Willie Nelson.
-Nelson organized the event in tandem with Vincente, a Colorado-based cannabis law firm, around the issue of cannabis legalization.
+Nelson organized the event in tandem with Vicente, a Colorado-based cannabis law firm, around the issue of cannabis legalization.
 Referred to as the Cannabis Community for Kamala, the event was moderated by Nelson, his wife Annie D’Angelo, and lawyer Dahr Jamail.

 The rally highlighted Vice President Kamala Harris’s now vocal support of cannabis legalization.
 The rally began with Willie and Annie expressing their support for the legalization of marijuana and President Harris, who recently publicly reaffirmed her support for federal legalization, making her the first major-party presidential candidate to fully endorse cannabis legalization.